frankdavid/fast_fizzbuzz/README.md

                          ^             ^
                   index mod 8 = 5    increment by 1 - 10 (add carry and handle overflow)
 ```
 Each update we want to do to the numbers is OR-d together.
-What's even better is that even if we write individual instructions, the compiler is smart enough to compile it to a single expression as long as the right handside is a compile-time constant.
+What's even better is that even if we write individual instructions, the compiler is smart enough to compile it to a single expression as long as the right handsides are compile-time constants:

 ```cpp
 base[index \ 8] += 1 << (5 * 8);